ningpj/myVoronMods/Blobifier Modifications/readme.md

   - [x] Selectable chained wiper height option to control when both wipers are used if fitted.
 E.g. gantry wiper only until pos.z > 50mm (or other suitable threshold) before both are used (need to print much higher mmu parts to quantify benefits of chained wipers at altitude)
   - [x] Repoint pause on bucket full to mmu_pause
   - [x] Write info message when actually heating/checking to minimum blob temp
-  - [ ] Consider post blobing parking moves for toolheads with beacon/carto probes and when the restore point is near blobifier to avoid the shaker/depressor pin and crashing the rear of the carriage when bvlobifier above bed by >2mm e.g. clear x before y & restore.
+  - [ ] Post blobing parking moves for toolheads with beacon/carto probes and when the restore point is near blobifier to avoid shaker/depressor pin and crashing the rear of the carriage into blobifier when its above bed by >2mm e.g. clear x before y, move forward over bed before restoring pos (``mmu_restore_position``)
 Trying to park up and capping the nozzle is the goal and only clearing x/y during print.
 Might also need to hook into HH user resume|cancel extensions to handle unparking moves
-  - [ ] Handle clearance moves if blobifier or static probe are 1+mm above the bed.
-Increase slicer exclusion zone (+toolhead_y as minimum, possibly depressor pin as well) & review moves for all park options to to ensure toolhead doesnt crash into blobifier when restore location is close.
-Also need to make sure the shaker is avoided when moving to and restoring from blobifier's last x position
   - [ ] QA test RH operation end to end
   - [ ] QA test LH operation end to end